ericward-noaa/nmfs-bluebook/README.md

 # nmfs-bluebook

-Repository for automating scraping of catch and effort tables from the Pacific Fishery Management Council (PFMC)
+This is a repository for automating scraping of catch and effort tables from the Pacific Fishery Management Council (PFMC)